5ahanaBM/AI_Interviewer_MVP/readme.md

 * Vector similarity search on technical questions using FAISS
 * Conversational phrasing via OpenAI chat completion API
-* Follow-up questions dynamically generated based on user's last answer
+* Follow up questions dynamically generated based on user's last answer

 ### Interview Flow

 * Starts with a greeting, waits for candidate readiness
 * Asks a base question followed by a follow-up
-* Concludes with a score summary and LLM-generated feedback
+* Concludes with a score summary and LLM generated feedback

 ### Summary & Feedback